AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-headless/developer/access-your-content.md

 >[!NOTE]
 >
->A implementação AEM da API GraphQL é baseada nas bibliotecas GraphQL Java.
+>A implementação da API GraphQL do AEM é baseada nas bibliotecas GraphQL do Java.

 <!--
 ### Use Cases for Author and Publish Environments {#use-cases-author-publish-environments}